 1. Hill's Prescription Diet k/d Chicken & Vegetable Stew

-- Reduced phosphorus and sodium for kidney protection
+- Reduced phosphorus and sodium: Formulated for kidney support

 - Supports hydration